SpexzYT/Music-Bot/README.md

 ## ⚙️ Configuration

-Copy or Rename `config.json.example` to `config.json` and fill out the values:
+Go To `config.json.` and fill out the values:

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️